danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 Status of This Document
 =======================

-COVID-19 is changing fast, so this document may already be out of date.
+The COVID-19 landscape is changing fast, so this document may already be out of date.

 There are many claims that the UK is "not being driven by science" when it comes to practical actions.
-Since the science is in public and being reviewed by many teams worldwide, we can see if these claims stand up.
-On 25th March 2020, two specialists published an opinion piece in The Guardian [The UK's coronavirus policy may sound scientific.
+For example, on 25th March 2020, two specialists published an opinion piece in The Guardian [The UK's coronavirus policy may sound scientific.
 It isn't](https://www.theguardian.com/commentisfree/2020/mar/25/uk-coronavirus-policy-scientific-dominic-cummings) and compares the UK government's approach to scientism:

 > “scientism” – things that have the cosmetic attributes of science but without its rigour.

+Since the science is in public and being reviewed by many teams worldwide, we can see if these claims are valid.

-Some of these claims relate to computer source code written by an academic at Imperial College a long time ago.
-Many more of these claims relate to the overall science approach.
+Some of these claims relate to large amounts of computer source code written by an academic at Imperial College a long time ago and hastily updated to become an authoritative but non-medical input to UK-level policy (and therefore exactly the policy of Public Health England, less so in each of Northern Ireland, Wales and England.)
+Many more of these claims of "this isn't science" relate to the overall science and medical approach.

 I deal with computer source code and analysing human and computing information.
 Science specialists worldwide have been clear and generous with their research results, so we can come to valid conclusions to the best of current knowledge.
-I have keyworkers and fragile people in my immediate circle, so I need to feel informed.
+I have keyworkers and vulnerable people in my immediate circle, so I need to feel informed.

 Summary